Olenna Tyrell: Season 3

 After learning the abuses Sansa Stark suffered at the hands of Joffrey, Olenna realised that Margaery could avoid the same fate by using Joffrey's love of violence.
 Varys warns Olenna that Petyr Baelish has designs on Sansa, who, given the death or disappearance of all her brothers, is now the key to the North.
 Olenna thus secretly plots to have Sansa marry Loras.
 Her plan is foiled by Loras, who accidentally reveals it to his new lover, one of Baelish's spies.
 Baelish informs Tywin Lannister, who has Sansa marry his son Tyrion Lannister instead.
 To secure the Reach, Tywin orders his daughter Cersei to marry Loras.
 Lady Olenna is at first against this because Cersei is too old (and therefore unlikely to have more children) and because of the scandal of her incestuous affair with her twin brother Jaime.
 After Tywin threatens to make Loras join the celibate Kingsguard, which would make Joffrey and Margaery's children the heirs of Reach, Olenna admits defeat and praises Tywin for getting the best of her.

+Later, Tyrion, as Master of Coin, meets with Olenna to discuss the enormous cost of Joffrey and Margaery's wedding, hoping to get her to agree to scale back the plans she helped make for the event.
+Olenna reminds Tyrion that a royal wedding can distract the smallfolk from their discontent and is therefore worth the cost.
+She does, however, agree to have House Tyrell pay half the expenses for the wedding so the event can go on as planned.